 StrongVPN is one of the simplest VPNs available for Mac.
 It focuses on the basics, making it quick and simple to surf the internet safely.
 Impressively, it enables up to 12 simultaneous connections on one subscription, which is significantly more than most of its competitors.
 While there isn’t an extensive range of additional options like some other VPN services, all the necessary features are there.
 StrongVPN’s simplicity will suit VPN novices or those looking for a lack of complications.

 The client interface opens to reveal a simple location map with a connect button.
-The optimal server for your location is chosen by default, however, you can also manually choose from the list of locations.
-Despite that the server locations are somewhat limited, there is enough to meet the needs of most customers.
+The optimal server for your location is chosen by default; however, you can also manually choose from the list of locations.
+Although the VPN server locations are somewhat limited, there is enough to meet the needs of most customers.

-StrongVPN can be installed on a range of systems and devices including macOS, Android, Linux, and Windows.
-Its app is compatible with Mac, iOS, Windows, and Android.
+StrongVPN can be installed on a range of systems and devices, including Windows, iOS, macOS, Android, and Linux.

-The provider utilizes powerful 256-bit encryption and also operates a strict no-log policy so that none of your details or activity will be tracked, stored, or sold to third parties.
-So, even if the government requests server data, there will be no personal information stored to connect individuals to their internet activity.
-The only information that StrongVPN store is the information you use when you set up your account, such as your payment details and email address.
+The provider utilizes powerful 256-bit encryption and also operates a strict no-logs policy so that none of your VPN connection details or activity will be tracked, stored, or sold to third parties.
+Even if the government requests server data, there will be no personal information stored to connect individuals to their internet activity.
+The only information that StrongVPN stores is the information you use when you set up your account, such as your payment details and email address.

-There is also 24/7 customer support and limited phone service in case you run into any difficulties with the service.
-Their website also features an extensive range of VPN setup guides.
+There is also 24/7 customer support in case you run into any difficulties with the VPN service.
+The provider’s website also features an extensive range of VPN setup guides.

-Despite that ExpressVPN is one of the more expensive Mac VPN providers, it offers some of the best connection speeds, so don’t immediately discount it because of the price.
+Although ExpressVPN is one of the more expensive VPN providers on the current market, it offers some of the best connection speeds and security features, making it worth the high price tag.

 ExpressVPN combines high connection speeds with protection and security through its TrustedServer technology.
-You will have access to five simultaneous connections, and over 3,000 servers in more than 94 countries.
-ExpressVPN is constantly expanding its service.
-It is currently testing a new protocol, Lightway, which should further increase connection speeds.
+You will have access to 5 simultaneous connections and over 3,000 servers in more than 94 countries.

 There is a range of reasons why ExpressVPN is one of the best VPNs for Mac.
-It offers a quick and reliable VPN connection in many countries with unlimited bandwidth.
+It offers a quick and reliable VPN connection thanks to its Lightway protocol and unlimited bandwidth.
 This makes it a great choice for users looking to unblock foreign streaming content on Netflix, BBC iPlayer, Amazon Prime Video, etc.

 Some VPN services can unblock streaming services such as BBC iPlayer, but users are often met with low resolution and buffering.
 ExpressVPN allows customers to achieve high-definition quality and a good speed with a range of streaming services, such as BBC iPlayer, Netflix, and Hulu.

-If you are looking for a VPN for internet privacy and anonymity rather than for streaming and gaming, ExpressVPN’s powerful encryption is highly effective.
-The service uses the highest-grade 256 bit AES encryption, which is used by the military and governments.
+If you are looking for a VPN for internet privacy and anonymity ExpressVPN’s powerful encryption is highly effective.
+The service uses 256-bit AES encryption, which is used by the military and governments.
 When browsing through an encrypted ExpressVPN server, you will have the peace of mind that your information and location are kept private and completely confidential.

-For the protection of your IP address, ExpressVPN also provides DNS leak protection as well as its Perfect Forward Secrecy option which ensures the encryption keys are altered at the start of each browsing session.
-This keeps your real IP address hidden, making sure you are protected every time you utilize the VPN.
+For the protection of your IP address, ExpressVPN also provides DNS leak protection as well as its Perfect Forward Secrecy option, which ensures the encryption keys are altered at the start of each browsing session.
+This keeps your real IP address hidden, making sure you are protected every time you launch a VPN connection.

 The provider offers 24/7 live customer support through a live chat.
 So, if any issues arise while you are using ExpressVPN, you can chat with a member of their customer service team.

-TunnelBear VPN is likely not the best option for those looking for a VPN to stream foreign content, as it may not succeed in unblocking Netflix, iPlayer, or Amazon Prime Video.
-TunnelBear is, however, successful at unlocking Disney+ and Youtube’s library.
+TunnelBear VPN is likely not the best option for those looking for a VPN service to stream foreign content, as it may not succeed in unblocking Netflix, iPlayer, or Amazon Prime Video.
+TunnelBear is, however, successful at unlocking Disney+ and YouTube.

-VPN servers can sometimes seem overwhelming and complicated, but TunnelBear is great for Mac users who are not technology experts, as it is easy to use and largely free from technical terms and jargon.
-The website instead focuses on the basics and offers simple, easy to understand explanations.
-While the simplistic nature of TunnelBear VPN is not for everyone, and it will likely not satisfy an expert user, it is one of the best VPN options for beginners.
+VPN servers can sometimes seem overwhelming and complicated, but TunnelBear is great for users who are not technology experts but still want the best experience online.
+It is easy to use and largely free from technical terms and jargon.
+The website instead focuses on the basics and offers simple, easy-to-understand explanations.
+While the simplistic nature of TunnelBear VPN is not for everyone, and it will likely not satisfy an expert user, it is the best VPN service for beginners.

 The VPN is simple to set up and is compatible with most devices, with clients for Mac, iOS, Windows, and Android.
 It also offers extensions for Chrome and Firefox.
 However, it is not suitable for connection with gaming consoles, routers, or smart TVs.

-While the client does not have a huge range of settings or features, those that are there are highly useful.
-The GhostBear addition hides your internet activity by making it appear like general traffic.
-While the VigilantBear is TunnelBear’s version of a kill switch.
-This feature blocks activity on the server network and prevents any potential data leakages by blocking internet traffic in the case that the VPN connection fails.
+While the client does not have a huge range of settings or features, those it does have are highly useful.
+The GhostBear addition hides your internet activity by making it appear like general traffic while the VigilantBear is TunnelBear’s version of a kill switch.

 The company is owned by McAfee and is located in Canada.
 It has a great privacy and a no-logs policy, meaning that your information and identity are always securely protected.
 TunnelBear does not store IP addresses, DNS Queries, or any other information that may link the user to their service.
 The only information that it does record is statistical data such as the version of your Mac device, frequency of use, and bandwidth.